appleseedhq/appleseed-maya/docs/source/shaders/material/as_standard_surface.rst

 Coating Absorption
 """"""""""""""""""

-*Coating Depth*
+*Coating Thickness*
-    Intensity of coating absorption, with 0 being no absorption, 1 near full absorption.
+    Thickness of the coating layer, controlling the intensity of coating absorption, with 0 being no absorption, 1 being full absorption.

 *Coating Absorption*
     Absorption color for the coating, white has no effect, black absorbs fully.